yugaego/tirreno/README.md

 While working on the logo, we conducted our own historical study and traced mentions of 'tirreno' back to the 15th-century printed edition of the Vulgate (the Latin Bible).
 We kept it lowercase to stay true to the original — quite literally, by the book.

-Finally, the "Tirreno" wordmark is cropped at the bottom, creating a horizon line that symbolizes the continuous development cycle of cybersecurity software.
+Finally, the 'tirreno' wordmark is cropped at the bottom, creating a horizon line that symbolises the continuous development cycle of cybersecurity software.

 ## Reporting a security issue